Hospitality Management General Information

 Students in the Hospitality Management Program are actively involved in many areas of the industry during their time at the University of Mississippi.
 Much of this experience is gained through the accumulation of 600 industry hours.

 The Program’s Pre-Internship requires gaining 200 industry hours (total) during the Freshman, Sophomore, and Junior years.
-Although many of these hours are accrued by assisting in department events (Square Toast for Scholarships, Miss-I-Sippin’, etc.), working in the local hospitality industry, and volunteer experiences within the Lafayette-Oxford-University community, students may also pursue opportunities in other locations such as their hometown.
+Although many of these hours are accrued by assisting in department events (Square Toast for Scholarships, Miss-I-Sippin’, Square Fair, etc.), working in the local hospitality industry, and volunteer experiences within the Lafayette-Oxford-University community, students may also pursue opportunities in other locations such as their hometown.

 During a student’s senior year, after the 200 required Pre-Internship hours are completed, they are eligible to do the hospitality management internship, NHM 484.
 Students enrolled in this course work an average of 40 hours a week during one semester, completing a total of 400 hours in an enriching and rewarding facet of the industry.